 A new program is using the 66-spacecraft Iridium constellation to provide continuous, global monitoring of space weather.
 The Active Magnetosphere and Planetary Electrodynamics Response Experiment (Ampere),is a collaboration between the Johns Hopkins University Applied Physics Laboratory (APL), Iridium and Boeing.
 Ampere provides real-time measurements of Earth’s magnetic field, with up to 100 times greater sampling density than previously possible.“This milestone brings us one step closer ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Iridium Satellites Pressed Into Service As Space Weather Watchers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Iridium Satellites Pressed Into Service As Space Weather Watchers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.